 PHASE 1 (2007 – 2011) – The Low Hanging Fruit Years

 Back in the day, there was a lot of low hanging fruit to pick off in the darts markets.
 The markets weren’t very clued up and if you had a strong knowledge of the darts tour there were silly prices about.
-In the first 4 or 5 years of the service we were able to have bets that represented huge value as the markets didn’t really have any kind of handle on any player outside the big names.
+It was pretty easy to get value in your bets as the markets didn’t really have any kind of handle on any player outside the big names.

 However as darts grew in popularity, both as a sport and as a betting medium, the markets had to sharpen up and they did.
 It of course wasn’t an instant change but by around 2011/2012 it was clear a change of strategy was needed.